xinleideng/Front-End-Development/HTML.md

 </ul>
 ```

-Lists can also be ordered using the <ol> tag.
-Again, list items are specified using the <li> tag.
+Lists can also be ordered using the &lt;ol&gt; tag.
+Again, list items are specified using the &lt;li&gt; tag.

 ```html
 <ol>